troclaux/notes/learning_techniques.md

 # Learning Techniques

+## Learning Steps

+1. Define the objective.
+1. Study prerequisite knowledge.
+1. Learn jargon.
+1. Understand the constraints.
+1. Study how each step connects to the next.
+1. Review and test your knowledge with exercises.
+1. Document your learning with your own words.

 ## Metaphors
 - Metaphors are useful for learning abstract concepts.
 - Use real-life metaphors to make learning easier.